ilhemsmartfield/Flask_spatial_app/README.md

 # Flask NDVI Calculator with Sentinel-2

-A Flask web application for calculating NDVI (Normalized Difference Vegetation Index) from Sentinel-2 satellite imagery.
+A Flask web application for calculating multiple crop indexes like the NDVI (Normalized Difference Vegetation Index) from Sentinel-2 satellite imagery.
 Users can draw polygons on an interactive map to define zones of interest, and the application will download Sentinel-2 data and calculate vegetation indices.

 ## Features

-- Interactive Leaflet map with drawing tools
+- Interactive Leaflet map with satellite images and drawing tools
 - Draw custom polygons to define areas of interest
 - Integration with Sentinel-2 satellite data via SentinelSat API
 - Automatic NDVI calculation from NIR and Red bands